l-dfa/base_rstblog/docs/source/author_manual/author_manual.rst

   `wikipedia <https://en.wikipedia.org/wiki/Main_Page>`_

-It shows word ``wikipedia`` and it jumps to its main page if you are clicking on the word.
+It shows word ``wikipedia`` and it jumps to its main page if you click on the word.

 Then, what about hyperlink to other article in the site?
 In this case,